uitsmijter/Uitsmijter/Sources/Logger/README.md

 # Logger

-A Swift logging framework for the Uitsmijter project that provides structured, configurable, and thread-safe logging capabilities with support for multiple output formats and audit trails.
+A Swift logging framework for the Uitsmijter project that provides structured, configurable logging capabilities with support for multiple output formats and audit trails.

 ## Overview